trumanwong/protoc-gen-go-gin-errors/README.md

-# protoc-gen-go-gin
+# protoc-gen-go-gin-errors

-protoc-gen-go-gin is a protoc plugin that generates use gin http server code from a proto file.
+protoc-gen-go-gin-errors is a protoc plugin that generates errors for gin.

 ## Install